XSN Sports

 XSN Sports (also known as Xbox Sports Network) is a series of sports video games published by Microsoft Game Studios for the Xbox over 2003 to 2004 using an online service hosted on a web page of the same name.
 The series reflected an attempt by Microsoft to appeal to the sports market, focusing on first-party development of games with online features facilitated by Xbox Live.
 Commencing on 28 August 2003, XSN Sports titles with an Xbox Live subscription were able to use a web-based service to access additional features, including an online leaderboard of scores, as well as organize tournament leagues.

 Despite generally favorable critical reception of XSN Sports titles, commercial performance was not as strong as those from competitors including EA Sports and Sega Sports 2k Sports series, and Sony Sports games, leading to development of games in the series being put on hold in June 2004.
 Following a distribution deal for EA Sports titles to support Xbox Live, Microsoft made the decision to cease in-house development of sports titles in August 2004.
+In February 2005, Microsoft sold its sports games to Ubisoft.
 The XSN Sports website was shut down in September 2006.